Extended Abdominoplasty

 This procedure is basically a standard abdominoplasty with the addition of recontouring of the hips, flanks and even the lateral thigh.
 If the flanks have excess subcutaneous fat but not significant excess skin, liposuction of the flanks is performed at the time of standard abdominoplasty.

-When is An extended abdominoplasty needed?
+When is an Extended Abdominoplasty needed?

 Sometimes, there is significant excess skin of the hips extending onto the flanks, with ptosis (sagging) of the lateral (outer) thighs.
 This is usually the case after significant weight loss; I rarely perform this procedure in other patients.
 In this case, a standard abdominoplasty will not address the skin excess over the hips.
 While a standard abdominoplasty will re-contour the central ninety percent or so of the abdomen, in these patients there will actually be an accentuation of the excess skin on the sides when the abdominal skin is advanced downward, creating a deformity which the lay public have termed a “muffin top”.
 This bulging of excess skin is not the same as a “dog ear”.
 A dog ear (how it got that name I don’t know) is when there is a small 1 – 2 cm pucker of skin at the ends of the incision.
 This can be re-contoured at surgery, or if it is recognized or develops later on (fairly common), it can be easily trimmed under local anesthesia in a few minutes as a minor office procedure.